Table of Contents

-- At address a golfer should have their left cheek looking towards the ball.
+- At the address, a golfer should have their left cheek looking towards the ball.
 This sets the head behind the ball, which is correct.
-This head in this position acts as an anchor and if you can retain this angle as the downswing starts it will help the swing stay on the inside
+This head in this position acts as an anchor, and if you can retain this angle as the downswing starts, it will help the swing stay on the inside.

 - A golfer should also work on moving the head down during the downswing to stop slicing.